Birketts LLP - True Picture

 Those who are invited to interview will deliver a ten-minute presentation on a non-law subject of their choice, followed by an interview to discuss the candidate’s application further, and explore their commercial awareness in addition to approach and attitude.
 The firm recruits individuals that it thinks will not only be able to provide expert legal advice, but also offer great levels of service to its clients, and be friendly and approachable.

-In 2024, the firm expanded its vacation scheme to its London and Sevenoaks offices.
+In 2024, the firm expanded its vacation scheme to its London and Sevenoaks offices, and the 2025 scheme will see the addition of the new Bristol office.

 Birketts LLP